 Engine issues, particularly cooling system failures, were responsible for 11 percent of breakdowns for which AAA was called in 2017.
 Your car's cooling components, such as the radiator, thermostat, water pump and timing belt can also fail without warning.
 To be sure your car's engine is in proper working order, check underneath after your car is parked.
 If you see any fluid gathering on the ground — or you notice the sickly-sweet aroma that indicates a coolant leak — you should definitely get the leak fixed before it causes the cooling system to break down.

 Finally, nobody wants to have a tire blowout while driving on vacation.
-But tire damage is the third most common reason AAA says it had to send its tow trucks to help out stranded vehicles in 2017.
+But tire damage is the third most common reason AAA says it had to send its tow trucks to help out stranded vehicles.
 To avoid ending up with a flat — or worse — get into the habit of checking your tires on a regular basis, not just before a road trip.
 You can spot most tire problems long before they leave you stranded.

 Look for cuts, abrasions and bulges in your tires, and learn how to check the tread depth and pressure.
 Finally, know before you leave if your car is equipped with a spare (many aren't these days), and practice changing it.
 You can't prevent all accidental flats or blowouts, but basic tire maintenance can help you reduce the chance of getting stranded.